 One of the ways in which we do this, is through our Gatehouse initiative, as we aim to be the first responders to the social, physical and emotional needs in our town.
 Our aim is to prevent and alleviate isolation and marginalisation in the BCP area and beyond.

 LIFE LOUNGE SESSIONS

-Life Lounge is a series of short, free interactive Zoom sessions aimed at building skills and techniques that improve personal resilience.
+Life Lounge was a recent series of short, free interactive Zoom sessions aimed at building skills and techniques that improve personal resilience.
 In an ever changing world, having the ability to adapt and acclimatise could be the difference between 'surviving', and 'thriving'.
 We want you to thrive!